udittyagi/doc32/README.md

-Fill you API KEY for openWeather API in .env file
+Fill you API KEY for openWeather API in .env file.
-If API KEYis changed restart the server
+If API KEY is changed restart the server

 To install dependencies
 npm install